bluenote-1577/sylph-utils/README.md

 python sylph_to_taxprof.py -m database_metadata.tsv.gz -s sylph_output.tsv -o prefix_or_folder/
 ```
 * `-m`: taxonomy metadata file.
 Metadata files are present in this repository.
 * `-s`: the output from sylph.
-The database used has to coincide with the `-m` option.
+Sylph's database must be the same as the `-m` option's.
 * `-o`: prepends this prefix to all of the output files; one output for each sample in the sylph output.
 * Output suffix is `.sylphmpa`.

 Use the metadata file corresponding to the database used.
-So if you use the GTDB-R214 database for sylph, you have to use the `gtdb_r214_metadata.tsv.gz` file.
+E.g. if you use the GTDB-R214 database for sylph, you **must** use the `gtdb_r214_metadata.tsv.gz` file.

-See [here](https://github.com/bluenote-1577/sylph/wiki/Integrating-taxonomic-information-with-sylph#custom-taxonomies-and-how-it-works) for more information on how these taxonomy metadata files are defined and the resulting output.
+See [here](https://github.com/bluenote-1577/sylph/wiki/Integrating-taxonomic-information-with-sylph#custom-taxonomies-and-how-it-works) for more information on how these taxonomy metadata files are defined and the output format.

+* In python, you can read outputs with `pd.read_csv('output.sylphmpa',sep='\t', comment='#')`.

 The following databases are currently supported
 (with pre-built sylph databases [available here](https://github.com/bluenote-1577/sylph/wiki/Pre%E2%80%90built-databases)):